Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Introduction

 \subsection{Overview of main results}

-Let $n$ be the number of nodes and suppose that the average degree scales as $\lambda_n$.
-Our algorithm includes two hyperparameters: $\alpha_n$ is the weight assigned to the quadratic penalty and $\beta_n$ is the inverse temperature associated with the Gibbs probability distribution.
+Let $n$ be a scaling parameter, with the total number of nodes $\Theta(n)$, and suppose that the mean degree scales as $\lambda_n$.
+Our algorithm has two hyperparameters: $\alpha_n$ is the weight of the quadratic penalty and $\beta_n$ is the inverse temperature of the Glauber dynamics.
 We assume that $\lambda_n \to \infty$ and $\beta_n \lambda_n \to \infty$ as $n \to \infty$, and show that our algorithm is effective if $\alpha_n$ is in a range of values given by the connectivity parameters of the SBM, which can be estimated using the revealed labels.
-Specifically, we obtain the following results. \begin{enumerate} \item \emph{Mean-field limit.} We establish that the vector-valued process which describes the magnetization of each community converges weakly to the solution of a differential equation.
-Since the classification error can be expressed in terms of this vector, the differential equation can be used to decide the simulation time $t_{\mathrm{end}}$ for the Glauber dynamics, so that the classification error is below a given threshold.
+We obtain the following results. \begin{enumerate} \item \emph{Mean-field limit.} We establish in Theorem \ref{the: mean-field limit} that the vector-valued process which describes the magnetization of each community converges weakly to the solution of a differential equation.
+This result can be of independent interest for the probability and statistical physics communities studying the behavior of the Ising model on random structures.

+\item \emph{Partial recovery.} Since the classification error can be expressed in terms of the magnetization vector, the differential equation can be used to set the simulation time $t_{\mathrm{end}}$ of the Glauber dynamics so that the final error is below a given threshold.
 Given the target error and the simulation time, our algorithm involves $O(nt_{\mathrm{end}})$ spin flips.
-To the best of our knowledge, we are the first to chatracterize the effort needed by a graph clustering algorithm to achieve a target level of accuracy.
+To the best of our knowledge, we are the first to characterize the effort needed by a graph clustering algorithm to achieve a target level of accuracy.

-\item \emph{Almost exact recovery.} We show that a vanishing fraction of incorrect community labels is obtained if the simulation time diverges slowly with $n$ instead of remaining constant as above.
+\item \emph{Almost exact recovery.} We show in Theorem \ref{the: almost exact recovery} that a vanishing fraction of incorrect community labels is obtained if the simulation time diverges slowly with $n$ instead of remaining constant.
 In this case, our algorithm involves $O(n \log \lambda_n)$ spin flips.

-\item \emph{Analysis of Label Propagation.} The above results cover the special case when $\alpha_n = 0$ and $\beta_n = \infty$ for all $n$, which corresponds to the Label Propagation or Majority Vote algorithm proposed for clustering problems in \cite{raghavan2007near}.
+\item \emph{Analysis of Label Propagation.} The above results cover the special case where $\alpha_n = 0$ and $\beta_n = \infty$ for all $n$, which corresponds to the Label Propagation or Majority Vote algorithm proposed for clustering problems in \cite{raghavan2007near}.
 The interdependence of nonlinear dynamics and graph topology creates significant challenges for the analysis on random graphs.
-To the best of our knowledge, we are the first to rigorously analyze this algorithm in the SBM with a slowly diverging mean degree.
+To the best of our knowledge, we are the first to rigorously analyze this algorithm in the SBM with slowly diverging mean degree.